-The Johns Hopkins Nonprofit Listening Post Project (LPP) identifies key trends and challenges facing the U.S. nonprofit sector and the innovative strategies nonprofits have adopted in response.
-To do so, the project has partnered with nonprofit umbrella organizations in several major nonprofit fields and with over 1,100 nonprofit organizations across the country representing diverse fields of nonprofit action.
+The Johns Hopkins Nonprofit Listening Post Project (LPP) identified key trends and challenges facing the U.S. nonprofit sector and the innovative strategies nonprofits adopted in response.
+The goals of this initiative were to:

-These organizations participate in regular surveys, or “Soundings,” through which they report on the key trends and developments currently affecting them, and express their opinions on topics of importance to the sector.
-Soundings also explore promising ways organizations are tackling these challenges.
-The project summarizes the resulting insights in a series of Communiqués, highlights innovative organizations as “Featured Listening Posts,” and organizes webinars designed to dig deeper into our survey findings.
+These Listening Post organizations participated in regular surveys, or “Soundings,” through which they reported on the key trends and developments currently affecting them, and expressed their opinions on topics of importance to the sector.
+Soundings also explored promising ways organizations are tackling these challenges.
+Possible Sounding topics were identified by the project Steering Committee, Center research staff, and the Listening Post organizations themselves.
+The Steering Committee then selected a topic for each particular Sounding based on its consideration of which issues are especially pressing and important.
+The project then summarized the resulting insights in a series of Communiqués, highlighted innovative organizations as “Featured Listening Posts,” and organized webinars designed to dig deeper into the survey findings.

 The Listening Post project Soundings examined a wide range of important topics for nonprofits, including:

 Governance and accountability

 For questions about the Nonprofit Listening Post Project Project, please contact former Project Manager Stephanie Geller.
 Geller currently leads Community Wealth Builders, a nonprofit initiative working to foster more equitable, inclusive, and sustainable neighborhood economies by promoting community wealth building models and strategies across Baltimore City.